dotnet/docs/docs/csharp/language-reference/compiler-options/security.md

 ---
 # C# Compiler Options for security options

-The following options control compiler inputs.
+The following options control compiler security options.
 The new MSBuild syntax is shown in **Bold**.
 The older `csc.exe` syntax is shown in `code style`.

 - **DelaySign** / `-delaysign`: Delay-sign the assembly using only the public portion of the strong name key.
 - **KeyFile** / `-keyfile` : Specify a strong name key file.